friedmanalexg/cover-letter-redux-gambit/README.md

 Prose blocks will have keywords to interpolate Letter's variable data.
 Users will either be instructed on simple syntax to use this feature, or I will write a button to populate them either in the field or the user's clipboard.

+Frontend Auth, if not logged in you should not be able to hit the route✅